 Since then, we’ve continued to travel around the world:

 All, and I mean all, as in ALL of those trips required lots and lots of exploration.
 We walked, we hiked, we crawled – what have you!
 I remember during our last couple of days in Hong Kong, Nancy and I were so tired from our exploration, and we just decided to rest back in the hotel.
-I can imagine our trip to Japan in April would be even more hectic.
+Our trip to Japan was exactly like that….it was fun, but tiring.
 So we need a change of pace.

 What’s the difference with this booking